ChenHuangyin/MVB/README.md

 - "Block Verification Failed!
 Received block is already on the ledger"
     - Means that the received block is already on the ledger.
 E.g. Node(thread) A mines out a block and broadcasts to another node B, but the receiver node also mines out the same block before it receives from A.
 - "Tx Verification Failed!
 This Tx is already on the ledger"
-    - E.g. Node A awakes and receives

-## Running the program
-To run our program, simply run the `driver.py` by using `python3 driver.py`, then all relevant tests will be executed and files will be generated.
-Also, the program will print out the test results in the terminal so we can monitor the tests conveniently.
+    - Means that the Tx in the global Tx pool is already in the ledger, when the node try to mine a block with that Tx, this error will occur.
+E.g. Node A awakes and receives a new block from other node.
+After verification, this block is put into the ledger.
+Then Node A try to mine the same Tx from global Tx pool.
+However, this Tx is already in the ledger.

 ## Files generated
 - `Node-x.json`